Beautiful Way

 "Beautiful Way" was never a huge part of the Vultures tours.
 But when it was, it was played very much like the record.
 Listening to some of these, you cannot help but notice how faithful the band remained to the album (except they don't fade out at the end!).
 February 1, 2000 is a particularly pretty version of the song done this way.
 Similarly, the February 19, 2000 version had a more squeaky, distorted guitar solo than one might expect (unless you know the Velvet Underground influence!).
 Also see March 27, 2000: Beck's back-up singers seem to be adding much more to the song than they did initially (or the sound quality makes it more evident).

-This isn't really a very different arrangement than the Glittering Shoals one, but it does have Beck's friends from the band Air playing on it.
+Beck did do a version on April 1, 2000 worth noting.
+This isn't really a very different arrangement than the usual, but it does have Beck's friends from the band Air playing on it.
 They don't add a whole lot, though there are a few extra swirly keyboards in there.
-Watch it!
+You can give it a view right here:

-Beck showed up at KCRW for his (almost) annual visit on May 26, 2001.
+Beck showed up at KCRW for his (almost) annual visit on May 26, 2001 (though it was recorded a good 2 months earlier).
 As Beck explained before performing the song, the recorded version of "Beautiful Way" has a lot going on even though it is for the most part one chord.
 He had to try to make it a little more interesting in order to do it by himself on acoustic.
 He then plays a terrific finger-picked acoustic version of the song!
-Gotta love it!
-He adds harmonica at the end, and the whole thing sounds like something out of the '70s--Bert Jansch or Nick Drake or the like.
+He adds harmonica at the end, and the whole thing sounds like something out of the '70s--an emotional Bert Jansch-style piece.
+Here:

-Beck's success in transferring "Beautiful Way" into a solo song on KCRW encouraged him: he played it a couple of other times that summer of 2001 as he toured Europe festivals (June 26 and July 7).
+Beck's success in transferring "Beautiful Way" into a solo song on KCRW encouraged him: he played it a few other times that summer of 2001 as he toured Europe festivals.

 Notes: